 A tuition credit or refund will only be issued to a student who provides written notification of withdrawal to the Registrar's Office.
-This policy applies both to degree-seeking students as well as non-degree-seeking Accredited Graduate Certificate students.
+This policy applies both to degree-seeking students as well as non-degree-seeking Leadership Foundations Graduate Certificate students.
 The tuition credit or refund will be made according to the following schedule.

-Refund per Dropped Course 4-Week Accelerated Courses 8-Week Courses Full Refund Up to 5 calendar days after Up to 14 calendar days after rull Refund first class meeting the first class meeting 30% Refund 15 to 21 days after the first 30% Refund class meeting No Refund 6 days or more after the first 22 days or more after the (administrative 6 days or more after the first 22 days or more after the fee may apply) class meeting first class meeting
+Refund per Dropped Course 4-Week Accelerated Courses 8-Week Courses Full Refund Up to 5 calendar days after first class meeting Up to 14 calendar days after the first class meeting 30% Refund 15 to 21 days after the first class meeting No Refund (administrative fee may apply) 6 days or more after the first class meeting 22 days or more after the first class meeting